situlsrtq/void/README.md

 This project implements various 3D rendering algorithms to provide a basic sandbox for users to interact with.
 The lighting model uses a single, real time, Phong positional source (for now).

-Dynamic allocation from the OS occurs exactly once, at initialization - all runtime dynamic objects are handled by custom linear/bump allocators that supports free operations.
+Dynamic allocation from the OS occurs exactly once, at initialization - all finalized (non-debug) runtime dynamic objects are handled by custom linear/bump allocators that supports free operations.

 ## Vendor libraries: